 - 4. U.S. Government Accountability Office, “Contingent Workforce: Size, Characteristics, Earnings, and Benefits,” GAO-15-168R (Washington, DC: April 2015), https://www.gao.gov/assets/670/669766.pdf.

 More than one in ten workers rely on gig work for their primary income.

 Less than half of those who participate in gig work rely on gigs for their primary income.
 According to the most recent Contingent Worker Supplement (CWS) administered by the Bureau of Labor Statistics (BLS), 10.1 percent of workers rely on alternative arrangements for their main job, including temp agency work, on-call work, contracted work, and freelancing.1

-This number remained stable since 2005, the last year the CWS was conducted.
+This number has remained stable since 2005, the last year the CWS was conducted.
 Other estimates are slightly higher.
 In 2015, economists Lawrence Katz and Alan Krueger2 replicated the CWS, and estimated that 15.8 percent of workers relied on alternative arrangements as their main job, although they later revised their estimate and concluded it was much closer to the 2017 Contingent Worker Supplement numbers.
 In 2014, on the General Social Survey, 20.4 percent of employed respondents reported an independent arrangement, using a similar definition to the CWS.3 The discrepancy between studies could be the result of differences in sampling and methodology, or the different economic conditions at the time of the studies.
-More consistent, comprehensive data collection is needed in order to understanding the relationship between participation in non-traditional work and broader economic conditions.
+More consistent, comprehensive data collection is needed in order to understand the relationship between participation in non-standard work and broader economic conditions.

 Some private surveys ask about full-time gig work, and produce comparable estimates of full-time gig workers, between 10 and 13 percent of the workforce.45 Synthesizing existing studies, we estimate that those who rely entirely on gig work in order to make a living comprise less than half of all gig workers.
 The rest of those who take on gigs do so on a supplemental basis, in addition to part- or full-time traditional work or another income source.6 Further research is needed to fully understand how gig work fits into the broader labor market and how it contributes to household incomes.